BlazeInferno64/Text-to-speech/README.md

 <br>
 This example will show you how you can make your PC say,whatever you want!
 <br>
-But but it wont happen until you install the required Python libraries for that!
+But-but it wont happen until you install the required Python libraries for that!
 <br>

 Paste the following commands in your terminal before running the program -